PMArkive/NintendoClients_wiki/LDN-Protocol.md

 #### Advertisement Data

 ### Key Derivation
+This section needs some work: is the below algorithm correct?

 Given a 16-byte input key and an input buffer of arbitrary size, the LDN sysmodule derives encryption keys as follows:

 1. The `aes_kek_generation_source` is decrypted with master key generation 0.